Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Numerical Simulations

 \section{Numerical Simulations}

 The arbitrary high order well-balanced WENO finite volume scheme based on Flux Globalization has been tested and validated on several test cases to assess convergence properties and performances.
 For comparison, we have used a standard WENO FV scheme with Rusanov numerical flux \cite{shu1998essentially}, without any global flux or other property-preserving features, with the source term computed using a high order Gauss-Legendre quadrature formula starting from the analytical formulation of the bathymetry and its derivative and the WENO reconstruction of $h$.
 We have also investigated the effect of having the global flux property without including the well-balancedness for lake at rest, by computing the source term with a high order Gauss-Legendre quadrature formula starting from the analytical formulation of the bathymetry and its derivative and the WENO reconstruction of $h$.
 In this formulation, all the reconstructions are performed with WENO weights obtained by the reconstructed variables themselves, not by the smoothness indicators of the free surface level $\eta$.
 Still, the global flux is assembled as in \eqref{eq:cellave global flux}.
-Both WENO3 and WENO5 schemes are tested.\\
+We do not compare the presented global flux methods with \textit{still}-water well-balanced methods, for example the one presented in~\cite{shu2006high}.
+Indeed, as observed in~\cite{xing2011advantage}, such methods do not provide better performances on moving-water equilibria.
+Both WENO3 and WENO5 schemes are tested.
+All numerical simulations have been run at CFL $=0.5$.\\

 The benchmarks used are quite classical in literature.
 They allow on one hand to verify first the correct implementation and convergence of the WENO method, even the non well-balanced.
 On the other, the results prove the dramatic increase in accuracy obtained with the global flux method for cases at rest, moving, with/out friction, and for both continuous and discontinuous bathymetries and solutions.